TwixmixyJanet/horiSEOn-accessibility-refactor/README.md

 ### HoriSEOn | Social Solution Services - Website Brochure

-**this is may not be conclusive of all work accomplished in this challenge**
+**this list may not be conclusive of all work accomplished in this challenge**

 ## Table of Contents